grahameys/lithe_player/README.md

 - **Open folder** - Load a directory of music files
 - **Choose default folder** - Set startup location for file browser
 - **Reset default folder** - Return to system root view

-### Search Feature

-Lithe Player includes a fast, integrated search bar for quickly finding tracks and folders in your music library:

-- **Location**: The search bar is positioned to the right of the playback controls for easy access.
-- **Instant Filtering**: Type in the search box to instantly filter results in the file browser and playlist.
-- **Folder & Track Results**: Search results display both folders and tracks, with theme-aware folder icons for light/dark mode.
-- **Consistent UI**: Search results use a flat, non-expandable layout with clear hover highlighting, matching the rest of the interface.
-- **Keyboard Support**: Press `Enter` to trigger a search, and use arrow keys to navigate results.
-- **File/Folder Name Search Only**: The search matches file and folder names only; it does not search within track metadata or provide a full music library database.

-This feature helps you quickly locate and play music, even in large libraries, provided your collection is well organized by folder and file names.

 ---